b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 - When two strings are concatenated, the contents of both are copied.
 - Using the string concatenation operator repeatedly to concatenate $n$ strings requires time quadratic in $n$.
 - To achieve acceptable performance, use a `StringBuilder` in place of a `String` to store the statement under construction.
-- Don’t use the string concatenation operator to combine more than a few strings.
+- Don't use the string concatenation operator to combine more than a few strings.

 ### Refer to objects by their interfaces